28 January 2019

 Birgit Õigemeel (now Sarrap) provided me my proudest moment since this blog started, when her fourth album, Uus Algus, swept me away and forced me to write a review (it formulated in my head while out for a walk and the main draft flowed in just 15 minutes), to which she shared with her social media followers.

-Since then Birgit got married, had two children, and took the family on a month long holiday to Asia a year ago.
+Since then Birgit got married, had two children (she was 5 months pregnant in Malmo with her first), and took the family on a month long holiday to Asia a year ago.
 I haven’t followed Tanja at all, only knowing that she’s part of Birgit’s main musical interest since, the jazz/swing group, The Swingers.
 They did a great version of Despacito – the first time I heard that worldwide phenomenon.
 Anyway, as much as I want to say I love High Heels, I only like it.
 I’m more into Birgit’s normal stuff.
 Late last year she announced a fifth album was due out, not that I’ve seen anything about it.
 Perhaps it’s on hold while she deals with High Heels.

 06 Kerli Kivilaan – Cold Love – SF2 (7)